 Out On The Trail

 Maybe you have a high-energy dog and routinely take them on hikes!
 Some dogs do really well hiking and exploring with their parents.
 If that sounds like you, we can keep your dog with us all day.
 Usually, this just means being extra prepared with food, a water bowl, dog treats, and anything else you might need.
-The couples that have done this with us, usually go on hikes frequently with their dog and know what to expect!
+The couples that have done this with me, usually go on hikes frequently with their dog and know what to expect!

 And lastly, remember to give them rest too!
-Especially if you’ve done a hard hike, they need their naps too!
+Especially if you’ve done a hike, they need their naps too!

 Traveling with your dog on a road trip?